ravics09/GitCommandTest/README.md

 # GitCommandTest

 remote branch added
-merge development change to remoteBranchTest
+merge development change to remoteBranchTest this new test added